terryaney/KatApp/scripts/readme.md

 ### IKatApp Events

 The KatApp framework raises events throughout the stages of different [lifecycles](#ikatapp-lifecycles) allowing Kaml View developers to catch and respond to these events as needed.
-All event handlers are registered on the application itself via the [`on` method](#ikatappon).
-When using events, it is best practice to use the `.ka` namespace.
-It is not required when using the `on` because the method automatically ensures each event type processed has the `.ka` namespace, but explicitly using the namespace makes auditing Kaml View code bases much easier.
+All event handlers are registered on the application itself via the [`configure` method](#ikatappconfigure) or [`handleEvents` method](#ikatapphandleevents).

+#### IKatAppEventsConfiguration

+The `IKatAppEventsConfiguration` interface describes all events that are raised by the KatApp framework and are available to be handled via delegates assigned in `configure` or `handleEvents`.

+**Note:** When examining the signatures of the functions, due to the javascript language processing, when creating the appropriate delegates, all/any parameters are optional and only required if you plan to use them.
+If a delegate had 4 parameters, and you only needed the 4th parameter, then, you would need to include all parameters.
+You can only skip unused, trailing parameters.

 Name | Description
 ---|---